Mery-mar/mery-mar/README.md

 ### 👋 Hi there, I'm Meryem!
 You can call me Mery 😉

 🔹 Passionate about **Cybersecurity & Engineering**
-🔹 Admitted to **EPITA**, preparing for my cybersecurity engineering journey.
+🔹 Preparing for my cybersecurity engineering journey.
 🔹 Always learning and building new projects

 ---